Cognitive ecology: Distributed cognition

 Distributed cognition is an important model of the extended mind thesis for cognitive ecological theory put forth by Edwin Hutchins.
 This conceptualizes human groups as active networks with cognitive properties of their own, much like neural networks themselves yield emergent cognitive properties.
 For a social group, cognitive properties are disseminated into an individual's surrounding network.
 The cognitive properties of a group, Hutchins notes, is completely distinct from those of an individual.
 Distributed cognition is fundamentally contingent on and emergent from trending ideas among a collection of brains and artefacts.

 This is conceptually similar to models of collective cognition in other social animal groups, which use agent based models to understanding insect swarming, fish schooling, bird flocking and baboon pack behaviors.
 Collective cognition in social animal groups is adaptive because the group can amplify its overall responsiveness to ecological cues.
 Likewise, the computational power of a human group can be more effective than that of even its best individuals.
 This idea is echoed by anthropologists noting the collective intentionality of cultural institutions.

 Existing models of cultural learning dynamics seem to articulate the mechanisms by which information is acquired by and distributed within groups.
 In particular, cultural evolution theorists assert that individual learning is required for tracking environmental dynamics, but this information is retained in culture by social learning.
 For Hutchins, this theoretical similarity is not a coincidence.
 After describing distributed cognitive networks and their relationships with ecological dynamics as "cognitive ecosystems", he defines culture as a "shorthand way of referring to a complex cognitive ecosystem."

 Applications to cultural concepts

 Religious beliefs

 Religious behaviors typically exist in the form of ritual and correspond to religious god concepts.
 These behaviors are phenotypic outcomes of god concepts that are ultimately subject to natural selection.
 Cognitive ecologists who study religion predict that god concepts across cultures can be linked to coordination solutions for local socioecological challenges, such as large-scale cooperation, intragroup cohesion and commitment, and resource management.
-For example, an omniscient and morally punitive "Big God" may be adaptive for large-scale populations by motivating prosocial behavior, whereas gods associated with small-scale societies are often concerned about the stability of local resources.
+For example, an omniscient and morally punitive "Big God" may be adaptive for large-scale populations by motivating prosocial behavior, whereas gods associated with small-scale societies are often concerned with the stability of local resources.